-- The leaves of the garlic plant are flat, long and grass-like.
+- The leaves of the garlic plant are flat, long, and grass-like.
 These leaves smell like garlic when crushed.
 The colour of the leaves is blue-green and they grow in the form of a dense clump.
 The leaves on the plant are alternate and are wider at the base of the stem.
-The shape of the leaves is triangular with 2.5 cm of length and approximately 5 to 7.5 cm of width.
+The shape of the leaves is triangular with 2.5 cm in length and approximately 5 to 7.5 cm in width.

 - The rosettes during the first year extend up to 10 cm high.
 The flowers appear at the end of the stalk that arises directly from the bulb.
 The colour of the flowers is white and they are grouped such that they form a globular head.
 Each flower of garlic has four petals of 0.5 cm in length.
 These flowers bloom in the spring season.